mtsanford/essentialrect-lib/README.md

 ## Usage

-There is no default import.
+There is no default export.
 For image diplay:

 ```js
 import { EssentialRectImg } from "essentialrect-lib";